 • Jeff Cirillo owns the highest career batting average in Brewers history at .307 (min.
 2,500 PAs) and ranks as the 51st-best third baseman all-time in the JAWS system, better than Money.

 • CC Sabathia was excluded from this list by rule, but the lefty warrants a mention despite pitching only 18 times for the Brewers, including in the postseason.
 He was so good after a 2008 trade from Cleveland to Milwaukee, logging seven complete games and a 1.65 ERA, that he got a first-place vote in NL Cy Young Award balloting.
 He essentially carried the Brewers to their first postseason appearance in 26 years, and should Sabathia make it to the Hall of Fame someday, you can bet they will celebrate in Milwaukee.

 • Aramis Ramirez had a better career than he gets credit for.
-He’s the 61st-best third baseman all-time by JAWS, and is tied with Fielder in the Hall of Fame Monitor ranking.
+He was the 61st-best third baseman all-time by JAWS as of 2021, and was tied with Fielder in the Hall of Fame Monitor ranking.